 The Assets and Liabilities Management Committee ("ALMC") exercises control over the risk in the legislation and regulatory arena and assesses its influence on the Bank's activity.
-The Bank's financial assets and financial liabilities as at December 31, 2020 and 2019 were concentrated in Georgia.
-The geographical concentration of financial assets and financial liabilities is set out below:
+The Bank's financial assets and financial liabilities as at December 31, 2021 and 2020 were concentrated in Georgia.

-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED DECEMBER 31, 2020
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED DECEMBER 31, 2021 (in thousands of Georgian Lari)